craftercms/docs/source/developers/projects/craftercms/index.rst

 +--------------------------+---------------------------------------------------------------------+

 Here are the environment variables used for Management Tokens.
-Remember to update these per installation and provide these tokens to the status monitors:
+You must update these per installation and provide these tokens to the status monitors:

 +----------------------------+-------------------------------------------------------------------+
 || Management Token          || Description                                                      |